sshtools/bootlace/README.md

  * Layers defined either programmatically or via INI format files.
  * Can locate artifacts in local paths (e.g. development environments), local repositories ($HOME/.m2), or any folder
  * Layers can be configured as dynamic pointing to a directory.
 Zip files dropped in the directory will be loaded as new layers.
 Also expanded layers in the directory may be deleted and they will be removed.
- * Can download artifacts from either Maven Central or NPM.
+ * Can download artifacts from Maven repositories.
- * Transforms NPM packages into Jars which are exposed as resources loadable as any other Java resource.

 ## Components